ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 RPMs for currently supported versions of CentOS are also available from `EPEL <https://fedoraproject.org/wiki/EPEL>`_.

-Ansible can manage older operating systems that contain Python 2.6 or higher.
+Ansible can manage older CentOS operating systems that contain Python 2.6 or later.

 .. _from_apt: